Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits

+\textit{\textbf{State preparation}}: $\mathcal P_{\ket +}$--- To generate a $\ket{+}$ state in the SC code, we first generate a cat state by a circuit shown in Fig.~\ref{figEM:cat circuit}.
+Then, we obtain the SC state by applying our QEC protocol multiple times, as demonstrated in Fig.~\ref{figEM:StatePreparation}.

-\textit{\textbf{Logical $Z$ readout}}--- In this section, we propose a protocol for measuring the logical $Z$ operator.
-We first heuristically derive a circuit to measure the logical $Z$ operator, and then we numerically verify that the error scaling is indeed improved compared with that obtained using a na{\"i}ve method.
+\textit{\textbf{Logical $Z$ readout}}: $\calM_Z$--- In this section, we propose a protocol for measuring the logical $Z$ operator.
+We first heuristically derive a circuit to measure the logical $Z$ operator, and then we numerically verify that the error scaling is indeed improved compared with that obtained using a na{\"i}ve Hadamard test of logical $Z$ operator.